MJHeijster/StatBot/README.md

 # Notes
-Want to help?
-Contact me on Discord MoonRaven#0001 or create a pull request.
+Want to help or need help?
+Join the discord server https://discord.gg/SFYVQNE or create a pull request.

 Font used for the icon: Archicoco